guborges/oracle-asm-diskgroup-usage-report/README.md

 # Oracle ASM Diskgroup Usage Report

 ## Overview
-This repository contains a shell script that generates a usage report for Oracle ASM diskgroups, with a special focus on FRA / recovery diskgroups (for example `+RECO`, `+FRA`, `+RECOC1`).
+This repository contains a shell script that generates a usage report for Oracle ASM diskgroups, with a special focus on FRA / recovery diskgroups (for example `+RECO`, `+FRA`).
 The report shows total space, used space, free space and usage percentage, helping DBAs monitor capacity and plan growth in Exadata, ExaCC and on-prem environments.

 The script is designed to be simple, portable and easy to integrate with cron, monitoring tools or email notifications.